feklee/usb-trackpoint/README.md

     big enough to hold the FFC plus 0.3 mm copper wire.

-  * With the TrackPoint board connected to an Arduino, I figured out by trial and error which wire is CLK, which one is DATA, and which one is RESET.
+  * With the TrackPoint board connected to an Arduino, I figured out by trial and error:

+      + Which wire is CLK, which one is DATA, and which one is RESET?

+      + Which of the button wires is for LEFT, which one for RIGHT, which one for MIDDLE?

 TrackPoint PCB soldered to board with 0.3 mm enameled copper wire: